 Reminiscence: engaging in activities that share life experiences, stories, and memories from the past.

 Although people with dementia can have problems with short-term memory, they can remember events from their past.
 Allowing and helping people with dementia to share memories from their younger years or childhood is a great way to feel at one with themselves and remember happy times.
 Often, simple things can help prompt memories, such as a photo, an object, a song, or doing a task together.
 The goal is to help the person feel valued and content by recalling happy times from the past.
-There are many creative approaches we can use in reminiscence, including making a photo album together, a life scrapbook, or creating a memory box.
+We can use many creative approaches in reminiscence, including making a photo album together, a life scrapbook, or creating a memory box.
 Read more on reminiscence in our article dedicated to this topic.

 How can creative arts help family members with dementia?

 - Making Sense of the World: The Arts provide a vehicle for people with dementia to make sense of the world around them, whether through painting a picture, listening to music, or reminiscing about their past life.
-Not only does it provide a sense of achievement, but it allows people to connect and make sense of their experiences and accomplishment.
+It provides a sense of achievement and allows people to connect and make sense of their experiences and accomplishment.

 - Identifying with Sense of Self: Being involved in creative arts can help us retain a degree of autonomy and control within our lives.
 Becoming involved in creative arts can help us see behind the diagnostic label.
 We can see the person behind dementia.
 It can bring out hidden strengths.
 In whatever form, it can allow people to continue to express who they are and what is meaningful to them.